81. STUDIO 61

 May 25, 2026

-Walked by Carnegie Hall in January and saw THE TRANSFORMATIVE POWER OF MUSIC written along the scaffolding and I couldn’t have agreed more!
+Walked by Carnegie Hall in January and saw THE TRANSFORMATIVE POWER OF MUSIC printed along the scaffolding and I couldn’t have agreed more!

 “Dancers from the Land of the Free and the Brave.
 The Latest Attraction at Ciro’s: Amerique and Neville, the Sensational American Dancers.”
-(Source: The Sketch, page 91, October 14, 1925)
+(Source/Image: The Sketch, page 91, October 14, 1925 via Cool Wisdom Books)